 1. Land Financing Requirements

 Land loans require larger down payments than home mortgages.
-Raw land loans typically demand 20-50% down payments, charge interest rates 1-2% higher than conventional mortgages, and offer shorter repayment terms of 10-15 years¹.
-Local banks and credit unions often provide better land loan terms than national banks.
+Raw land loans typically demand 20% to 50% down, charge interest rates 1% to 3% higher than conventional mortgages, and often come with shorter repayment terms than a traditional home loan.¹ Some lenders even structure land loans as short-term balloon loans, with a large final payment due after just a few years, so ask upfront how your specific loan is structured.
+Local banks, credit unions, and farm credit lenders often offer better land loan terms than national banks.
 Owner financing offers an alternative when traditional lending proves difficult.

 2. Land Use Determines Zoning Requirements

 Deed restrictions override zoning permissions.
 Homeowners associations impose additional limitations.
 Conservation easements permanently restrict development rights.
 Mineral rights separations affect surface use permissions.
-County planning departments provide official zoning verification letters for $50-$200.
+County planning departments provide official zoning verification, often for a modest fee, so check with your local office for exact costs before you buy.

 Essential Due Diligence Investigations